Texas Tech University

 Approach to Supervision: My supervision framework is loosely based on my therapeutic orientation.
 I take an equalitarian stance, applying client centered concepts and a CBT framework to promote an environment where supervisees will feel comfortable bringing in both successes and difficulties from their therapy work and which will allow them to meet challenges in a confident manner.

-Staff at SCC since 2007
+Senior Staff at SCC since 2007

-Contact Dr. Moerkbak
+Contact Marie Moerkbak

 Samuel Farley, Ph.D.

-Associate Director; Director of Clinical Services
+Associate Director, Director of Clinical Services

 Licensed Psychologist (since November 2019)